 For more information on the City of Whittier's Art in Public Places program, call the Community Services Division at (562) 567-9460 or click on the envelope to e-mail.

-Please click here for brochure/application.
+Please click here for contest details and rules.

 Whittier Cultural Arts Foundation